-In conclusion, this is believed to be one of the first and largest studies to demonstrate a significant difference between the volume of contrast used to fill the bladder during cystograms in children, and the estimated bladder capacity of these patients.
-We have shown that cystograms in children are prone to bladder over-filling, especially within the first year of life, and that this current trend could account for reported inaccuracies of cystograms such as exacerbating the severity of VUR and falsely elevated post-void residual.
-Bladder rupture may also occur, albeit rare.
-Attention should be paid to fill to age-adjusted bladder capacity, and to allow adequate time for the child to void in a relaxed environment.
-However, this practice must be balanced with the busy schedule of the radiology department and the concern of missing significant VUR due to bladder under-filling.
+This is believed to be one of the first and largest studies to demonstrate a significant difference between the volume of contrast used to fill the bladder during cystograms in children, and the estimated bladder capacity of these patients.
+We have shown that cystograms in children are prone to bladder overfilling, especially within the first year of life, and that this current trend could account for reported inaccuracies of cystograms, such as exacerbating the severity of VUR and falsely elevated post-void residual.
+Bladder rupture may also occur, albeit rarely.
+Attention should be paid to fill to age-adjusted bladder capacity and to allow adequate time for the child to void in a relaxed environment.
+However, this practice must be balanced with the busy schedule of the radiology department and the concern of missing significant VUR due to bladder underfilling.